statamic/v2-docs/content/pages/7.addons/2.classes/7.tasks/index.md

 This Cron will call the Statamic/Laravel command scheduler every minute and run any tasks that you have scheduled and runs them if they're due, automatically.
 This single Cron entry is all it takes.

+Instead of remembering the cron syntax, you can literally copy/paste the line above (and adjust the path to the `please` file).

 ## Generating {#generating}